What’s the very first thing you do when you wake up in the morning?

 - Building a positive online brand presence over time can strengthen your reputation and dilute any negative SERP hits that pop up.

 You can also use SEO to grow your business.
-Bringing more organic traffic to your site can lead to more sales and increase your conversion rate by improving the customer experience.
+An increase organic traffic to your site can result in more sales and increase your conversion rate by improving the customer experience.

 How is SEO used in digital marketing?